TPD Claim Stories.

 Quanita took care of Georgia’s two claims and eventually informed her that she would receive a TPD payout of over $650,000.

-As is the case with many amputees involved in a serious car accident, Sandra developed Post Traumatic Stress Disorder.
-This mental illness combined with her serious physical disability, made it virtually impossible for Sandra to return to work as an admin assistant.
+As is the case with many amputees involved in serious car accidents, Sandra developed Post Traumatic Stress Disorder.
+This mental illness combined with her serious physical disability made it virtually impossible for Sandra to return to work as an admin assistant.

 Sandra knew about TPD and decided to pursue claims on her two superannuation policies with the same fund.
 She thought about engaging a specialist solicitor but opted to do it herself because she assumed it would be a straightforward process since her injuries were so severe.

 Despite adhering to the claims process, the insurer denied her claims on the basis that she failed to submit enough medical evidence supporting her psychological injury.
 They concluded that her serious physical disability wouldn’t prevent her from continuing to work in the field of administration.

 A dejected Sandra thought that decision was final.
 Fortunately, her mother contacted Law Partners, who had successfully handled her CTP claim, and put her in touch with TPD specialist Mark.
 Mark informed her that a declined claim is by no means the end of the road, as Law Partners has overturned hundreds of declined TPD claims.
 After listening carefully to the situation, he advised that with his guidance, Sandra had a strong chance of overturning the decision.

 Sandra’s mum informed her daughter of her conversation with Mark and she was happy to proceed.
 Mark immediately arranged for Sandra to be assessed by an independent psychologist, completed a thorough application on her behalf, and wrote a submission to the super fund outlining why Sandra’s claim should be approved.
 Given his vast experience, he also had a unique understanding of the fund’s needs and requirements, which certainly strengthened the application.